ABC-DH/EnExDi2020/showcase/greta/README.md

 # Showcase slides

-Presentation of the tutor and the course.
+Presentation of the tutor and of the course.